Graham Drinkwater

-Charles Graham Drinkwater (February 22, 1875 – September 27, 1946) was a Canadian ice hockey player, businessman and philanthropist.
+Charles Graham Drinkwater (February 22, 1875 – September 27, 1946) was a Canadian amateur ice hockey player, businessman and philanthropist.
 Drinkwater played for the Montreal Victorias in the Amateur Hockey Association of Canada (AHAC) in the early era before professionalism.
 He had the ability to play both forward and defence with equal skill.
 Drinkwater was a member of five Stanley Cup winning teams during his career.
 He was elected to the Hockey Hall of Fame in 1950.
 After hockey, Drinkwater became a partner in a stock-broker business and a supporter of several orchestras in Montreal.

 Early life

 Drinkwater was born and raised in Montreal, Quebec.
 He was educated at the High School of Montreal and McGill University.
 Drinkwater was an accomplished hockey and rugby football player in his teens.
 He starred with the Montreal Hockey Club junior team in 1892–93, the same year, the senior team won the first Stanley Cup.
 Drinkwater also played a prominent role on McGill's football team.